yext/edward/docs_src/content/commands.md

 The *icbm* generator will generate service configuration for services that use the [icbm](https://github.com/yext/icbm) build tool.

 This generator will look for a *build.spec* file and generate a service for each of the named aliases.

 The generated config will assume that a service has started successfully by detecting that it is listening on at least one port.
 If a service does not listen on any ports, it will time out when starting.

+### Procfile

+The *Procfile* generator will generate service configuration for projects that contain a Procfile, such as used on [Heroku](https://devcenter.heroku.com/articles/procfile).

+This generator will look for a file called *Procfile* and create a service for each process listed inside.
+These services will be added to a group representing the whole project.

+The generated config will assume that a service has started successfully by detecting that it is listening on at least one port.
+If a service does not listen on any ports, it will time out when starting.